 was hired to take her place.
 In 2011 Krista Price was hired in the

-position of part-time librarian.
+position of part-time Library Assistant.
 In July 2014, Cindy Shanholtz

 to take her place.
-April, Anne, and Krista are the current
+Anne Hyde retired in June 2016 and Krista Price

 Early in 1996 the "Friends" of the library, having saved a little money,